AudTheCodeWitch/AudTheCodeWitch/README.md

 🔭 I currently work on the Payments team at [Dutchie](https://dutchie.com).

-🌱 My main learning focus at the moment is Test Driven Development with RSpec.
+🌱 My main learning focus at the moment is C# and .NET.

 🐛 I'm a book worm!
 [Here's what I'm reading now](https://app.thestorygraph.com/profile/audthecodewitch).